Cray-HPE/docs-csm/operations/network/management_network/snmp_exporter_configs.md

 # Prometheus SNMP Exporter

-The Prometheus SNMP Exporter is deployed by the the `cray-sysmgmt-health` chart to the `sysmgmt-health` namespace as part of the Cray System Management \(CSM\) release.
+The Prometheus SNMP Exporter is deployed by the `cray-sysmgmt-health` chart to the `sysmgmt-health` namespace as part of the Cray System Management \(CSM\) release.

 ## Configuration